-Bringing more IT technology into the broadcasting domain has created new opportunities for media production and distribution, but it has also opened broadcast companies to new security threats.
-Media companies are increasingly targeted in massive security attacks.
-Each broadcaster, once targeted, will develop counter measures, but the sensitivity of such issues means other broadcasters fail to benefit from each other’s experiences.
+Bringing more IT technology into the broadcasting domain has created new opportunities for media production and distribution, but it has also exposed the medias to security threats and frauds that are present and increasingly important on the IP world.

 - EBU R 141 - Mitigation of Distributed Denial of Service (DDoS) Attacks

 - EBU R 142 - Cybersecurity best practice for connected TVs and services

 - EBU R 143 - Cybersecurity for media vendor systems, software & services

 - EBU R 143v2 - Security Requirement for Media System Vendors.

 - EBU R 144 - Cybersecurity Governance for Media Companies

 - EBU R 145 - Mitigation of Ransomware and Malware Attacks